-The statement of net position and the statement of activities reflect how the District did financially during 2012, within the limitations of cash basis accounting.
+The statement of net position and the statement of activities reflect how the District did financially during 2013, within the limitations of cash basis accounting.
 The statement of net position presents the cash balances of the governmental activities of the District at year-end.
 The statement of activities compares cash disbursements with program receipts for each governmental program.
 Program receipts include charges paid by the recipient of the program's goods or services and grants and contributions restricted to meeting the operational or capital requirements of a particular program.
 General receipts are all receipts not classified as program receipts.
-The comparison of cash disbursements with program receipts.
+The comparison of cash disbursements with program receipts identifies how each governmental function draws from the District's general receipts.